dd86k/WinYourDesktop/README.md

 # Features

 - Can start Terminal (cmd) sessions
-- Translate support for Windows and Linux-like variables
+- Support for Windows and Linux-like variables
-- Translate support for ~ (User profile)
+- Support for ~ (User profile)
 - Simple debugger
 - Available in French and English